alpersilistre/COM4TGEN/README.md

 - The cli jar must be available in the root of the project.
 In the future, path option will be available.
 - Java 8 or higher must be available in your system.

+#### How to start Graphwalker studio in local

+1. Download GraphWalker studio jar from the [official link](https://graphwalker.github.io/#download)
+2. Type `java -jar graphwalker-studio-4.3.0.jar` in the command line
+3. Open a browser and use url: `http://localhost:9090/studio.html`

 ## Workflow

 1. Create a model in Graphwalker studio